Check, Please! Bay Area

 VIEW PROGRAM SCHEDULE

 Check, Please!
-Bay Area is now accepting guest applications for its ninth season on KQED.
+Bay Area began its tenth season on KQED on April 16, 2015.
 The success of Check, Please!
 Bay Area has added a new dimension to the famous Bay Area restaurant scene, as regular diners become amateur food critics of popular and hidden local restaurants.
-With more and more people clamoring to share their favorites combined with the never-ending supply of great Bay Area dining, the eighth season of Check, Please!
-Bay Area promises to be even tastier than the first seven.
+With more and more people clamoring to share their favorites combined with the never-ending supply of great Bay Area dining, the tenth season of Check, Please!
+Bay Area promises to be even tastier than the first nine.

 Every week, Check, Please!
 Bay Area features three guests who are local diners, not professional restaurant critics.
 Each guest chooses their favorite restaurant and the other two guests visit that restaurant under total anonymity — the restaurants are not notified that Check, Please! “reviewers” are dining there.
 After trying each others restaurant recommendations, the guests come on the show to discuss, dispute, and celebrate their dining experiences.
 The panel of diners is moderated by host Leslie Sbrocco, an award-winning author, wine connoisseur, newspaper columnist, and speaker.
 At the end of the show, each restaurant is rated based on the panelists’ comments.